 These outcomes underscore the necessity for strategic investments and policy interventions, particularly to address the technological and economic challenges inherent in transitioning to a hydrogen economy.
 Empirically, the study concludes that NZ's competitiveness in the green hydrogen market is contingent on maintaining a substantial margin between domestic and international production costs.
 Furthermore, the consumption patterns of hydrogen fuel and FCEVs demonstrate greater sensitivity to supply-side variables compared to demand-side factors.
 Supporting data, including tables and figures from the scenario analysis and dashboards, are detailed in the Appendix.
-The study also notes that the levelized cost of hydrogen production is significantly influenced by the cost of electricity, as noted by Perez et al. [2] as well as Li and Kimura [23].
-In NZ, where renewable sources contribute to 80% of the electricity mix, the price of electricity is closely tied to seasonal rainfall patterns due to its reliance on hydroelectric systems [42, 43].
-Shirizadeh et al. [44] also discovered that the optimal power mix is highly sensitive to the selected weather-year data. de Guibert et al. [45] introduced a variable time-step optimization model designed to meet the need for fine temporal resolution while handling long periods of weather data in an energy system heavily reliant on renewable energy sources.
+The study also notes that the levelized cost of hydrogen production is significantly influenced by the cost of electricity, as noted by Perez et al. (2021) and Li and Kimura (2020).
+In NZ, where renewable sources contribute to 80% of the electricity mix, the price of electricity is closely tied to seasonal rainfall patterns due to its reliance on hydroelectric systems (Wen et al., 2020; Wen et al., 2022).
+Shirizadeh et al. (2022) also discovered that the optimal power mix is highly sensitive to the selected weather-year data.
+De Guibert et al. (2020) introduced a variable time-step optimization model designed to meet the need for fine temporal resolution while handling long periods of weather data in an energy system heavily reliant on renewable energy sources.
 The current Castalia-MBIE model does not account for these weather and seasonal variations, which presents a limitation in its predictive accuracy.
 Consequently, future research should focus on validating the simulations and scenario analyses of the Castalia-MBIE model.
-This process should consider weather conditions and incorporate alternative modeling frameworks, such as the energy system optimization model developed by Shirizadeh and Quirion [46], to ensure a comprehensive validation that enhances the robustness of the findings.
+This process should consider weather conditions and incorporate alternative modeling frameworks, such as the energy system optimization model developed by Shirizadeh and Quirion (2023), to ensure a comprehensive validation that enhances the robustness of the findings.